Ankh-Morpork

-Ankh-Morpork is a fictional city-state which features prominently in Terry Pratchett's Discworld fantasy novels.
+Ankh-Morpork is a fictional city-state that is the setting for many Discworld novels by Terry Pratchett.

 Overview

 Pratchett describes Ankh-Morpork as the biggest city in Discworld and its corrupt mercantile capital.

-In The Art of Discworld, Pratchett explains that the city is similar to Tallinn and central Prague, but adds that it has elements of 18th-century London, 19th-century Seattle and modern-day New York City.
-He also stated that since the creation of The Streets of Ankh-Morpork, he tried to ensure that the descriptions of character movements and locations in the books matched the Ankh-Morpork map; this allowed him, and fans of the series, to visualise the story more clearly.
+In The Art of Discworld, Pratchett explained that the city is similar to Tallinn and central Prague, but adds that it has elements of 18th-century London, 19th-century Seattle and modern-day New York City.
+He also said that since the creation of The Streets of Ankh-Morpork, he has tried to ensure that the descriptions of character movements and locations in the books matched the Ankh-Morpork map; this allowed him, and fans of the series, to visualise the story more clearly.

 Geography

 The name "Ankh-Morpork" refers to both the city itself, a walled city about 5 mi across, and the surrounding suburbs and farms of its fiefdom.
 The city itself lies on the River Ankh, the most polluted waterway on the Discworld, which divides it into the more affluent Ankh and the poorer Morpork (including the slum-like "Shades").
 Lying approximately equidistant from the cold, mountainous Hub and tropical Rim, Ankh-Morpork is in the Discworld's equivalent of the temperate zone.

 Ankh-Morpork is built on black loam, broadly, but it is mostly built on itself; pragmatic citizens simply built on top of the existing buildings rather than excavate them out as the river flooded and the sediment grew too high.
 There are many unknown basements, including an entire "cave network" below Ankh-Morpork made up of old streets and abandoned sewers.